 - Work will be set for each lesson and in line with students’ existing school timetables.
 This will spread work out during the week and will help students to manage their workload.

-- Students will be able to submit their work to teachers using SharePoint.
+- Students will be able to submit their work to teachers using Class Charts.
 Teachers will check work for completion and will provide feedback on key assessments.

 What should you do if you experience difficulties?